ljjsimon/logcat/docs/plugin.md

 ##overview
-The main part of Logcat Maps each log file to a process, which turns each line into an array.
-Plugins get what they need, return result.
-Main part calls reduce function offered by plugin with all results, then returns final data.
+The main part of Logcat Maps each log file to a child process, which turns each line into an array.
+Plugins in child process get and filter that array, return result to parent process.
+Main part calls Reduce function offered by plugin with all results, then returns final data.

 ##files
 There is a demo in plugin/map.
 Logcat puts all plugins in plugin/ like that.
 And this introduction takes the map plugin as example.